Lawrence, No. 1 Clemson dominate Wake Forest again, 37-13

 THE TAKEAWAY

 Wake Forest: The Demon Deacons really struggled with tackling.
-Coach Dave Clawson didn’t begin full-contact practices until about three weeks ago because he didn’t feel good about risking players’ health until he was sure there’d be a season.
+Clawson didn’t begin full-contact practices until about three weeks ago because he didn’t feel good about risking players’ health until he was sure there’d be a season.
 It’s not easy to tackle Etienne anyway, but Wake Forest will need to do a better job of wrapping up.

 Clemson: The Tigers lost Tee Higgins to the NFL draft and Justyn Ross to a season-ending injury, but their new wave of receivers appears decently talented.
 It’s still unclear who’ll emerge as the leader of this group.
 Amari Rodgers led the way against Wake Forest with five catches for 90 yards, but dropped a wide open pass in the back of the end zone before colliding with the goalpost.
+“I think he took his eyes off the ball at the last second,” Elliott said.

 POLL IMPLICATIONS